steven-freed/freedactive/README.md

 (with type "module" if using ECMAScript2015+)
 3. div with id "app-container"
 4. initialize Freedactive in your entry component
+5. Optional Step: register service worker to cache content for offline use
 ```html
 <!DOCTYPE html>
     <head>